This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 Graham Foote’s expertise as a breeder and popular U.K. Judge

-Gait should be swift (you remember why) and should have a “firm, sturdy action” with
+Gait should be swift (you remember why) and have “firm, sturdy action” with

 good reach and drive.
 Did you see “hackney” there?